ScryEngineering/scrygroup.com/content/blog-posts/2019-07-30/6-truths-myths-process-automation.md

-## 4. Automation always increases your capacity or makes you more efficient
+## 4. Automation always increases your capacity or makes you more efficient.

 **Myth.**

 This is another pervasive and stubborn myth that often gets repeated by those without a nuanced understanding of the purposes or advantages of process automation.
-It's important to note that automation done right can absolutely bring value in the form of savings on labour costs, integration of legacy systems, more efficient customer service (which allows your staff to focus on building relationships and generating revenue), and more.
+It's important to note that automation done right can absolutely solve practical problems and bring value in the form of savings on labour costs, integration of legacy systems, more efficient customer service (which allows your staff to focus on building relationships and generating revenue), and more.

 But if oversights happen in the ever-important planning or implementation stages, automating your processes can actually have the opposite effect, and *cost* you valuable time and money, or lead to embarrassing public mishaps.